Stuycs-K/final-project-10-lic-choe/WORKLOG.md

 ### 6/11/23

-Avatars are now a uniform size, avatar screen is centered and all the titles are aligned, icons have blue and red tints for visibility, circular tokens using mask with a circle, characters switched to bts members
+Avatars are now a uniform size, avatar screen is centered and all the titles are aligned, icons have blue and red tints for visibility, circular tokens using mask with a circle, characters switched to bts members, selection for avatars is shown with a tint

 ## ELIEZER CHO